For quite a while now, search engines have been shifting their attention toward topics instead of keywords.

 You can identify those questions in a few ways.
 You could do it manually, by researching sites like Quora, Yahoo Answer and many others.
 Alternatively, seoClarity's Content Ideas automates this process and delivers insights from a plethora of sources.

 Search engines are shifting their focus to topics.
-And this, in turn, changes how SEOs must think about online visibility.
+And this, in turn, changes how SEOs must think about online visibility and their content marketing strategy.

 It’s no longer about dominating keywords but instead about gaining authority over entire topics.
 After reading this post, you should have a good idea about how to utilize topic-based content for SEO, and understand how to develop topic clusters as part of a content strategy aimed at boosting your overall search visibility.